Miladiir/ioc-check-ts/README.md

 ## Usage

-Currently there is only one flavour of injection checks.
+Currently, there are two flavours of injection checks:
-`throwIfMatches` will throw an error if an instance of a class matches a class that is known to be incorrect one.
+ - [`throwIfMatches`](#throwifmatches) will throw an error if an instance of a class matches a class that is known to be incorrect one.
+Use this check whenever you need to be certain that you injected the correct class.
+ - [`noDirectInstantiation`](#nodirectinstantiation) is a class decorator that adds a runtime check against direct instantiation.
+The class becomes an abstract class during runtime.

+The usage of these approaches can be mixed.
+My suggestion would be to use `noDirectInstantiation` in conjunction with good documentation about its behaviour.
+The usage of abstract classes in your codebase might also help prevent unexpected behaviour.
+`throwIfMatches` is the more verbose and configurable variant of the two.

+### `throwIfMatches`
 The general usage is as follows:

 ```javascript